Ex-‘Vanderpump Rules’ Star Stassi Schroeder’s Friendship With Kristen Doute Is Reportedly Back On

 “Stassi and Kristen are friends at this point,” a source told Us Weekly magazine on July 10.
 “The two of them are going through this together and the experience has brought them closer together again.”

 The insider said that Stassi and Kristen had bonded over their joint termination after Bravo announced that they, along with Brett Caprioni and Max Boyens, would not be featured on any future seasons of Vanderpump Rules.
-As fans will recall, the firing happened just days after former cast member Faith Stowers suggested she experienced racism during her time on the show and revealed that Stassi and Kristen called the cops on her and suggested she committed crimes she didn’t actually take part in.
+As fans will recall, the firing happened just days after former cast member Faith Stowers suggested she experienced racism during her time on the show.
+Faith also alleged that Stassi and Kristen called the police on her and accused her of crimes she didn’t actually take part in.

 “They’ve also been friends for such a long time and neither thinks that the friendship is worth just throwing away,” an insider explained.
 “Kristen has been making a big effort to repair their relationship and she feels especially bad for and sympathetic toward Stassi because she is going through this while pregnant.”